paul-hammant/tbd/content/monorepos/index.md

 ---

-A Monorepo, is a specific Trunk-Based Development implementation where the organization in question puts its source for all applications/services/libraries/frameworks into one trunk, and forces developers to commit together in that trunk - atomically.
+A Monorepo, is a specific Trunk-Based Development implementation where the organization in question puts its source for all applications/services/libraries/frameworks into one trunk and forces developers to commit together in that trunk - atomically.

-Google has the most famous monorepo, and they do the above AND force teams to **share code at source level instead of linking in previously built binaries**.
+Google has the most famous monorepo and they do the above AND force teams to **share code at source level instead of linking in previously built binaries**.
 Specifically, they have no version numbers for their own dependencies, just an implicit 'HEAD'.
-Third party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.
+Third-party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.

 The deployment and/or release cadences for each application/service/library/frameworks will probably be different